KathrynShea/movie_saga/INSTRUCTIONS.md

 - [ ] Display the current values in the input (title) and textarea (description) on the Edit Page
 - [ ] Display all genres on movie list page.
 Research [array_agg](https://stackoverflow.com/questions/43458174/how-to-save-and-return-javascript-object-with-subarray-in-normalized-sql) to make this possible.
-- [ ] Allow the user to select many genres
+- [ ] Allow the user to select many genres as they add
+    - You'll have to change the INSERT statement
 - [ ] Move sagas and reducers out of your `index.js` and into separate files (ideally in `src/redux/reducers` and `src/redux/sagas` folders).
 - [ ] Allow the user to refresh the details or edit page.
 The url for the details page would be something like `/details/1` for movie with id of `1`.
 Research [react router params](https://reacttraining.com/react-router/web/example/url-params).
 - [ ] Allow the user to add a genre to a movie.